YacineF/chrome-cookies-secure/README.md

 # vivaldi-cookies-secure

-Extract encrypted Google Chrome cookies for a url on Mac OS X, Windows, or Linux
+Extract encrypted Vivaldi cookies for a url on Mac OS X, Windows, or Linux

 ## Installation

 ```
-npm install chrome-cookies-secure
+npm install vivaldi-cookies-secure
 ```

 ## API